 Glasgow played a significant role in the early stages of the formation of the RSCDS.
 A Glasgow Herald announcement invited persons interested in "Scots Country Dances" to an inaugural meeting in Glasgow on 26 November 1923.
 The Glasgow Branch of the Scottish Country Dance Society became separate from HQ soon afterwards, hence both have a 'founding' date of 1923. ("Royal" was added in 1951.)
 Other Branches were formed later.
 The Glasgow Branch became a Charity on 1 Jan 1992.
 For an early history of HQ and Glasgow Branch see article by Alastair McFadyen.

 Branches organise their own regional classes, dances and other events.
 Branch members are automatically members of the Society (HQ) and are made welcome all over the world by other Branches.
 The Society maintains the standards by training teachers and providing assessment, organising summer schools and giving overall leadership for the promotion of Scottish Country Dancing and its music.

 This worldwide network of Branches provides a great community spirit.

-Keep in touch - see all the items on our Facebook page.
+Keep in touch - see the posts on our Facebook page.

-Committee of Management: The RSCDS - Glasgow Branch is a Charity Registered in Scotland (a separate Charity from the RSCDS Headquarters) and is operated by a Committee whose members are voted on at the AGM.
-Other Branch members, not always on the Committee, help in various ways, e.g. producing the Newsletter.
+Committee of Management: The RSCDS - Glasgow Branch is a Charity Registered in Scotland (a separate Charity from the RSCDS Headquarters) and is operated by a Committee whose members are voted on at an AGM.
+Other Branch members, not always on the Committee, help in various ways, e.g. producing the Newsletter, updating the website.
 Do get in touch if you would like to be involved.
 Contact Us

-Constitution: (Current) This was updated at the AGM in 2019 and minor updates are proposed for AGM in 2021
+Constitution: (Current) This was updated at the AGM in 2019 and minor updates made at AGM in 2021.

 Rules: (Currrent) These provide guidance for the specific needs of the Glasgow Branch.